ryantd42/NY-Legislative-Git/2023/S1424A-2023/bill.md

- waiver request and the rationale for granting such waiver;  (d)  whether or  not it has been required to prepare a remedial plan, and, if so, the plan and the extent to which the agency has complied with  each  element

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04493-01-3
- S. 1424  2

- of  the plan; (e) which expenditures are exempt from participation goals and the rationale for such exemption; and (f) every [four] THREE  years, beginning  September  fifteenth,  two thousand twenty, each agency shall include  in  such  annual  report its [four-year] THREE-YEAR growth plan pursuant to section three hundred eleven of this article.
+ waiver request and the rationale for granting such waiver;  (d)  whether or  not it has been required to prepare a remedial plan, and, if so, the plan and the extent to which the agency has complied with  each  element of  the plan; (e) which expenditures are exempt from participation goals and the rationale for such exemption; and (f) every [four] THREE  years, beginning  September  fifteenth,  two thousand twenty, each agency shall include in such annual report its  [four-year]  THREE-YEAR  growth  plan pursuant to section three hundred eleven of this article.
   §  3.
 This  act shall take effect on the ninetieth day after it shall have become a law; provided, however, the amendments to sections 311 and 315 of the executive law made by  sections  one  and  two  of  this  act respectively,  shall not affect the repeal of such sections and shall be deemed repealed therewith.